Justice Ravindra S Bhat highlights disproportionate impact of criminal justice system on Denotified Tribes | Law-Order

 - India

-The Supreme Court on Wednesday highlighted various issues relating to the disproportionate impact of the criminal justice system on the Denotified Tribes (DNT).
+The Supreme Court judge Justice Ravindra S Bhat on Wednesday highlighted various issues relating to the disproportionate impact of the criminal justice system on the Denotified Tribes (DNT).
 Highlighting these issues, Justice Ravindra S Bhat said, "States need to take active measures to mitigate these individuals who have no resources in defending themselves in the long drawn out legal processes to secure their release at unaffordable costs."

 Justice Bhat said that there is a perception perpetuated in the society that alcoholism is a character trait associated with certain tribes and fails to take into account that it is a consequence of the actions of that very society which condemns it.
 "The disproportionate number of arrests of the people who produce, consume or often work for others in the country make liquor segment and the consequent application of excise laws with harsh penal results is a reality and states need to take active measures to mitigate these individuals who have no resources in defending themselves in long drawn out legal processes to secure their release at unaffordable costs," Justice Bhat said.